 Were the cupboards always facing North?
 Then change it to face another direction or move it completely to a new place.
 Have the sofas always been leaning towards the wall?
 Then spice things up by changing it to a different angle.
-Try rearranging the books on the shelves too.
+Try rearranging the books on the shelves, too.
 Go for an up and down pattern and turn the shelves into a statement piece of their own.

 Take this chance to flex your amateur carpentry skills and test your limits.
-Who knows by the end of quarantine you might even reach the level of high skilled carpenters!
+Who knows, by the end of quarantine you might even reach the level of high skilled carpenters!

 What’s the difference between quarantine and isolation you ask?

 Quarantine is basically where a group of people maintain a form of social distancing.
-These people might not have the symptoms of the disease.
+These people might not have symptoms of the disease.
 But would’ve been exposed to the sickness.

-In other words, they may be living in an area exposed to the sickness but have not been affected by the disease yet.
+They may be living in an area exposed to the sickness but have not been affected by the disease yet.
 So if they take proper precaution to maintain social distancing and hygiene, their chances of falling ill is less.

 Once you start cleaning you discover things that have been stacked away for safety, things that have been hidden and things that have been stored away for far too long that you don’t even remember owning them.
 With every little thing that you come across, there is a memory and story behind.
 It is also because of this that many people end up hoarding things over getting rid of them.

 Use this time to sort out these.
 Find those that are absolutely necessary or could be used as ornamental pieces and get rid of the rest.
-You never know, by the end of the isolation or quarantine you might even have a stack of boxes enough for a garage sale!
+You never know, by the end of the isolation or quarantine, you might even have a stack of boxes enough for a garage sale!

 Try a new shade or revamp the bare walls

 If you have such remaining cans, this is the time to take them out.
-Use those extra shades to give your walls a new look.
+Use those extra shades to give your walls a fresh look.
 It doesn’t matter if you don’t have enough paint to paint an entire wall.
 Try drawing out a unique pattern or even polka dots and refresh those boring bare walls!